Balaji-R-2007/Ecommerce-Follow-Along/README.md

 ## 🌟  Milestone 10
 In this milestone, we created an API to allow product creation with image uploads using Multer.
 The images are stored in the uploads/ directory, and product data, including image paths, is saved to MongoDB for efficient storage and retrieval.

+## Milestone 11 :
+In this milestone, we created a My Products page that displays a list of products created by the user.
+The page fetches products from the database based on the user's email and displays them in a grid layout.
+This allows users to view and manage their products efficiently.

+## Milestone 12 :
+we created a My Products page that displays a list of products created by the user.
+The page fetches products from the database based on the user's email and displays them in a grid layout.
+This allows users to view and manage their products efficiently.